Changwanseo/FunVIP/tutorial/tutorial2.md

 * [Part 3 - How to use FunVIP for final publication]()

 This is basic tutorial for how to run FunVIP
-In this tutorial, we will prepare own Sanghuangporus database and identify unknown Sanghuangporus sequneces from GenBank
+In this tutorial, we will prepare own Sanghuangporus database and identify unknown _Sanghuangporus_ sequneces from GenBank

-### 1. Generate Sanghuangporus database from [Zhou et al. 2021](https://link.springer.com/article/10.1186/s43008-021-00059-x)
+### 1. Generate _Sanghuangporus_ ITS database from [Zhou et al. 2021](https://link.springer.com/article/10.1186/s43008-021-00059-x)
 Open the following link about [work of Zhou et al. 2021](https://link.springer.com/article/10.1186/s43008-021-00059-x)

 Copy the table from [Table 1](https://link.springer.com/article/10.1186/s43008-021-00059-x/tables/1) like this